Closing the Loop in Affect-Driven Game Adaptation: A Systematic Review: Conceptual Framework

 \subsubsection{Player Experience Model}

-Player experience modeling is undeniably a highly researched topic within the field of digital games, as demonstrated by the extensive body of literature dedicated to this area~\cite{melhart2021towards, hooshyar2018data, kim2017computational}.

-Within the scope of this work, the \textit{player experience model} refers to any system or process capable of using input data to infer the player's current experience or affective state.
-These models form a core component of the experience-driven loop, providing the predictions on which adaptation decisions are based.
+Within this review, the player experience model refers to any system or process that uses input data to infer a player state or experience relevant to adaptation.
+This may include affective state, engagement, challenge, performance, preference, or other player-related constructs used to guide content adaptation~\cite{melhart2021towards, hooshyar2018data, kim2017computational}.

 Several broad approaches to building such models are commonly found in the literature.
-Knowledge-based methods---including rule-based systems, fuzzy logic, and mappings derived from psychological theory---are widely used due to their interpretability and low data requirements.
+Knowledge-based methods, including rule-based systems (e.g., heuristics, if--then adaptation rules), fuzzy logic, and mappings derived from psychological theory are widely used due to their interpretability and low data requirements.
 These often draw on frameworks such as Csikszentmihalyi’s Flow Model~\cite{csikszentmihalyi1990flow}, which describes the balance between challenge and skill, or Russell’s Circumplex Model of Affect~\cite{russell1980circumplex}, which positions emotions along valence and arousal dimensions.

 In contrast, statistical techniques and ML methods offer more data-driven alternatives, capable of identifying patterns and relationships that may be difficult to encode manually.
 These include both simple models such as regressions or thresholding, and more complex ones such as classifiers or neural networks.
 While often effective, these approaches may require larger datasets and bring trade-offs in transparency and interpretability.
-Additionally, some systems rely on proprietary tools---for example, commercial emotion recognition hardware---which provide affect estimates using closed-source algorithms.
+Additionally, some systems rely on proprietary tools, for example commercial emotion recognition hardware, which provide affect estimates using closed-source algorithms.

-Although the distinction between these categories is not always strict, they provide a useful lens through which to analyze the modeling techniques used in experience-driven systems.
-In the field of Affective Computing~\cite{picard2000affective}, modeling affect remains a central challenge, particularly in interactive settings such as games~\cite{wijayarathna2022toward, lopes2020towards}.
-Much of the literature continues to focus on this task in isolation, given the complexity and variability of affective responses.
+Although the distinction between these categories is not always strict, it provides a useful basis for coding the modeling techniques used in the selected complete-loop systems.
+In affective computing, modeling affect remains especially challenging in interactive settings such as games~\cite{wijayarathna2022toward,yannakakis2023affective}.